Show 35 – Strategic Internal Comms: Virgin Trains, Telefonica, HSBC

 Part 3 – Jenny Varley and Dee Gosney, HSBC

-The final part of the show was recorded at the offices of HSBC in Canary Wharf, where we were joined by Jenny Varley, Global Head of Content & Employee Digital Platforms and Dee Gosney, the team’s Senior Editor, to talk about their multi-award winning internal comms video platform, HSBC Now.
+The final part of the show was recorded at the offices of HSBC in Canary Wharf, where we were joined by Jenny Varley, Global Head of Content & Employee Digital Platforms and Dee Gosney, the team’s Senior Editor, to talk about their multi-award winning Internal Communications video platform, HSBC Now.

 HSBC Now was introduced to the organisation in 2012 and, as Jenny explained, is employee led content, or as Jenny called it, a ‘boss free TV project’, that essentially flipped the traditional top down communication model on its head.
 She said that it is a platform to tell the stories of employees (of which HSBC has over 250,000 across 71 countries), celebrate their achievements, magnify their strengths and cover topics that are important to them with radical honesty, such as mental health, LGBT, how war zones and disaster recovery can impact on employees, living through illness, and celebrating personal achievements inside and outside of work.